 She took two more courses with Dufour.
 Through them she learned the value of communicating science well.
 She also gained an understanding of narrative both as a powerful tool for conveying the impact of research to society at-large, as well as for the critical role it can play in clinical settings.
 As Rahimi stated, “by understanding the patient beyond a set of symptoms, but as an individual with a unique story, a physician can best serve the patient's priorities.”

-Among many other extracurricular activities, Rahimi will continue her work as an Ambassador for the Office of Undergraduate Research and as a volunteer with Virginia Tech’s Adult Day Services program.
+Among many other extracurricular activities, Rahimi will continue her work as an ambassador for the Office of Undergraduate Research and as a volunteer with the Virginia Tech’s Adult Day Services program.

 She expects to graduate from Virginia Tech in spring 2018.

-The Goldwater Foundation is a federally endowed agency established by Public Law 99-661 on November 14, 1986.
-The Scholarship Program honoring Senator Barry Goldwater was designed to foster and encourage outstanding students to pursue careers in the fields of mathematics, the natural sciences, and engineering.
+The Goldwater Foundation is a federally endowed agency established by Public Law 99-661 on Nov.
+14, 1986.
+The scholarship program honoring Sen. Barry Goldwater was designed to foster and encourage outstanding students to pursue careers in the fields of mathematics, the natural sciences, and engineering.
 The award will cover the cost of tuition, fees, books, and room and board up to a maximum of $7,500 per year.

-Since its first award in 1989, the Foundation has bestowed 7,921 scholarships worth approximately 63 million dollars.
+Since its first award in 1989, the foundation has bestowed 7,921 scholarships worth approximately $63 million.

 Written by Melissa Ripepi.